Krish1908/Staunch-DevOps/README.md

 - Each pipeline includes security checks, validation steps, and service restarts to ensure consistent and reliable deployment across environments.
 After every deployment, the project’s live status is verified through the respective hosted URL.

+- Initial cloud infrastructure — including virtual machines, networking, and base environment setup — was provisioned using Terraform.
+Once infrastructure creation was completed, all subsequent deployments and updates were managed entirely via GitHub Actions, connecting directly to the configured VMs for application-level automation.

 ## Key Highlights
 - Designed end-to-end CI/CD workflows using GitHub Actions.